 Repairing a Scratched Record

-If scratches are your main concern, here’s how you can repair them using sandpaper:
+If scratches are your primary concern, here’s how you can repair them using sandpaper:

-- Gently wash your vinyl with water to remove any obvious debris.
+- First, gently wash your vinyl with water to remove any obvious debris.

-- Grab a piece of 1500 grit sandpaper and wet it.
+- Next, grab a piece of 1500-grit sandpaper and wet it.
 Optionally, you can use a small amount of liquid soap as a lubricant.

-- Wet your vinyl as well and place it on a hard, flat surface.
+- Wet your vinyl and place it on a hard, flat surface.

 - Lightly sand each side of the vinyl where there are scratches.
-Some people prefer to sand the entire record so it’s left with a uniform look.
-As you sand, use curving strokes that run parallel with your vinyl’s groves.
+Some people prefer to sand the entire record, so it’s left with a uniform look.
+Use curving strokes that run parallel with your vinyl’s grooves as you sand.

 How to Care for Your Vinyls Once They’ve Been Restored

-Once you’ve put in the work to restore your vinyl records, you should follow certain practices to keep them in good shape.
+Once you’ve worked to restore your vinyl records, you should follow certain practices to keep them in good shape.

-Static electricity and grease from your hands are the two main causes of record damage.
-To offset the effects of these damages, make sure to regularly clean your records.
-You'll need a record cleaning solution and a microfiber cloth.
+Static electricity and grease from your hands are the two leading causes of record damage.
+To offset the effects of these damages, make sure to clean your records regularly.
+You’ll need a record cleaning solution and a microfiber cloth.

-If money is not an object, you can invest in a record cleaner.
+You can invest in a record cleaner if money is not an object.
 However, these items often start at around $500, so it may be more realistic to clean your vinyls by hand whenever you: